-When interviewing for for a positions as a data scientist, you can always except the usual questions that have stereotypically dominated human resource meetings: “So tell me a bit about yourself.”, “What experiences have brought you here?”, “Is there anything that you believe you will bring to the company?”.
+When interviewing for for a positions as a data scientist, you can always expect the usual questions that have stereotypically dominated human resource meetings: “So tell me a bit about yourself.”, “What experiences have brought you here?”, “Is there anything that you believe you will bring to the company?”.
 Whilst those questions serve as a guideline to gauge your own background and interviewing skills, the technical questions will always be the one to look out for, because they will more likely than not determine the success of your application.

 Lets start with a simple one: Are there any data scientists or companies that you hold in high regard?

 Although this seems like it would still be part of the non-technical aspect of your interview, you may be surprised.
 Whilst there is no real wrong answer to this question, it does give the interviewer an idea of your tendencies, after all, you are more likely to reflect the people or entities that you are interested in.
 This question is also one you can take advantage of by bringing in technical aspects, explain why you hold specific entities to such high regard: is it an algorithm?
 A paper they’ve published?
 The improvement of certain facets of the data science field?
 The more detailed and technical the answer, the better.